 Work closely with your legal or risk team.
 Building relationships with your security and risk team is a must.
 While marketers focus on the front-end experience, security and risk or data governance teams can help ensure the right process and protocols are being followed.

 Stop collecting data for the sake of collecting data.
 Just because you can collect certain first-party data, doesn’t mean you should.
-As a marketing or any team responsible for customer engagement, your priority is to build relationships with customers.
+As a marketer, or any team member responsible for customer engagement, your priority is to build relationships with customers.
 You can’t do that if customers don’t understand how and where you use their data.
 Providing transparency is one step.
 Next, evaluate what data you are actually using to drive experiences or insights, and attach every data point to a purpose.

 Learn more about privacy and consent management for marketing with BlueConic.
 Request a demo today.